ucam-department-of-psychiatry/camcops/docs/source/developer/releasing.rst

     https://www.qt.io/blog/2019/06/28/comply-upcoming-requirements-google-play.
     The 64-bit version should have the higher version number.
 (You upload both APK files before saving/reviewing/rolling out the single release.)

+  - If an upload fails validation, you should be able to delete the APK file from :menuselection:`--> CamCOPS -> Test and release --> Production --> Latest releases and bundles` and re-upload a fixed APK with the same version code.

   .. todo: look at creating an Android App Bundle for multiple architectures.
 Does Qt now support this?